jpgough/jpgough.github.io/_posts/2020-03-29-hacking-graal-compiler.md

 OpenJDK 64-Bit Server VM AdoptOpenJDK (build 11.0.6+10, mixed mode, sharing)
 ```

-Let's prove this is using our compiler.
+So far we can't see any evidence that we are using the compiler that we have just built, we will now try and make an edit and apply it to running a Java application.

 ### Editing the Compiler

-For the next step we will make a very simple change to the compiler and observe the output.
 The `mx` tool also supports setup for the well known IDEs by running `mx ideinit`:

 `mx --java-home="/Library/Java/JavaVirtualMachines/adoptopenjdk-11.jdk/Contents/Home" ideinit`

-We can now open the project in Intellij.
-I open the project at `graal-dev/graal/compiler`.
+We can now open the project in Intellij at `graal-dev/graal/compiler` and it will pick up the settings of the project structure.
-We can now make a simple edit in the HotSpotGraalCompiler `compileMethod(CompilationRequest request)` function.
+We can make a simple edit in the HotSpotGraalCompiler `compileMethod(CompilationRequest request)` function.

 <p align="center">
   <img class="blog-image-terminal" src="/assets/images/blog/graal-hacking/hotspot-graal-compiler.png">